sw-tracker/flexget/plexhometheater/readme.md

 ```

 Make sure this is executed when you launch plex instead of the original (see .desktop file).
-The first 2 line are the same as the original file,
+The first 2 line are the same as the original file.
-The 3rd line has an added '&' which allow the other lines to be executed
+The 3rd line has an added '&' which allow the other lines to be executed.
-The 4th line sleeps one second while plex launches
+The 4th line sleeps one second while plex launches.
 The 5th line puts plex on the correct screen (the second 0 is the x-coordinate of the plex window), so change that to something like 3000 if you want plex on your second monitor, ex.

 ```